ysyk2021/the-power-of-emotional-intelligence-in-leadership-developing-eq-skills-for-greater-impact-and/src/chapter-4-3.md

-Chapter 8: Strategies for Enhancing Social Awareness
+Strategies for Enhancing Social Awareness
 ====================================================

 In this chapter, we will explore effective strategies for enhancing social awareness, a key component of emotional intelligence (EQ) in leadership.
 By developing social awareness, leaders can better understand and navigate the emotions, needs, and dynamics of individuals and groups within their organization.